kuehne-nagel/camunda-local-process-extension/README.md

 # Camunda local process extension

 ## How to start a lex process?
+0) Build the project first `mvn clean install` on project root-level

 1) Start activemq - `docker-compose up activemq` and verify, that [activemq](http://localhost:8161/admin/) was started and login via `admin`/`admin`